mora-unie-youer/anycubic-kobra-go-klipper/README.md

 This is configuration with my collection of macros for Klipper on AKGO.

 ## A few warnings...
-This is configuration with my includes calibrations.
-So be cautious with it.
+This is configuration that includes my calibrations.
+So be cautious with it and take a look at `hardware/calibration.cfg`.

 ## Installation
 Structure of configuration is made so that you include `main.cfg` in